-In japa and meditation we are not employing Aom as a prayer, an affirmation, or a remembrance, but as effective evocation–a calling forth–of our inherent, eternal Self-consciousness, and as an invocation–a calling into us–of the Consciousness that is the Supreme Self.
-Aom brings into our awareness the consciousness of both the individual Self (jivatman) and the Supreme Self (Paramatman) in perfect union.
-The japa and meditation of Aom makes us one with our true Self and one with God, merging our being and consciousness with His perfect Being and Consciousness.
-Because this is so, we do not need to keep in mind an intellectual meaning of Aom (there is not one, anyway) or cultivate an attitude or emotion during our practice.
+In japa and meditation we are not employing So’ham as a prayer, an affirmation, or a remembrance, but as effective evocation–a calling forth–of our inherent, eternal Self-consciousness, and as an invocation–a calling into us–of the Consciousness that is the Supreme Self.
+Because this is so, we do not need to keep in mind an intellectual meaning of So’ham or cultivate an attitude or emotion during our practice.
 Rather, we relax, listen, and make ourselves open and receptive to Its dynamic working within us.

-There are no “higher techniques” of Pranava Yoga, but through its regular and prolonged practice there are higher experiences and effects that will open up for the persevering meditator.
+Through the regular and prolonged practice of So’ham Yoga there are higher experiences and effects that will open up for the meditator.
 As time goes on the efficiency of the practice and the resulting depth of inner experience will greatly increase, transforming the practice into something undreamed-of by the beginning meditator–for the change really takes place in the yogi’s consciousness.
 Practice, practice, practice is the key.

 We have earlier noted Shankara’s statement that the practice of yoga “has right vision alone for its goal, and glories of [external] knowledge and power are not its purpose.”
 Spirit-consciousness alone is true and real.

-The upanishadic seers indicate that the path of liberation is a very simple path–the japa and meditation of Aom–and that the result is simple: realization of one’s own Self (atma) and ultimately of the Supreme Self (Paramatma).
+The path of liberation is a very simple path–the japa and meditation of So’ham–and the result is simple: realization of one’s own Self (atma) and ultimately of the Supreme Self (Paramatma).
 First there is the establishment in the pure consciousness that is our essential being as individuals, and then establishment in the Infinite Consciousness that is the Essential Being of all beings: God.